Rebound in UK's FTSE halted by drop in BT and commodity stocks

 The FTSE 100 hit a peak of 6,904.86 points at the start of September, its highest since early 2000, but it then slumped to 15-month lows in October as weak European economic data knocked back stock markets.

-The index remains down by around 5 percent since the start of 2014.
-(Additional reporting by Alistair Smout; Editing by Angus MacSwan)
+The index remains down by around 5 percent since the start of 2014. (additional reporting by Alistair Smout; Editing by Toby Chopra)